Start My Answer

 Debt collection lawsuits often come by surprise.
 You're caught totally unaware, and now you find yourself in the middle of a lawsuit.
 You have no idea how to proceed.
 After all, you don't know what to do when sued by Waypoint Resource Group.

 Don't panic!
 Contrary to popular belief, you don't need a lawyer for a debt collection lawsuit.
-If you choose to represent yourself though, you'll have your work cut out for you.
+If you choose to represent yourself though, you need to invest the time to get prepared and understand both your legal rights and options.

 Who is Waypoint Resource Group?

-Waypoint Resource Group is a third-party debt collector.
-That's a fancy way of saying that they chase down money for other people.
+Waypoint Resource Group is a legitimate third-party debt collector.
 Likely, you've never heard of Waypoint Resource Group before.
 You never borrowed any money from them.
-Why are they coming after you?
+Why are they contacting you?

 There are two possible reasons.
 First, the original lender hired Waypoint Resource Group to collect the debt.
 Waypoint Resource Group gets a commission from the original lender if they succeed.